ronnymees/base2ace/docs/07-methods/README.md

 ---
-description: Defining custom methods is a daily job of any programmer.
-This chapter introduces the basics of methods.
 title: 07 - Methods
 ---

-# Chapter 07 - Methods
+# Chapter 7 - Methods

 A method (or function in that matter) is a **named block of code** that **performs a single specific task**.